 The core idea behind a graphical user interface has remained the same since it came about.
-Put the user in a position that allows them to comfortably navigate available functionality to carry out a specific task.
-Functionality gets presented in a two-dimensional space over time; VR utilises spatial computing but sticks to the same principles.
+Put the user in a position that allows them to comfortably navigate available functionality, picking the bits that are relevant to carry out a specific task.

 Human interface guidelines offer different design patterns for different problems.
 Some help us to distribute information and features across an app to avoid overwhelming the user, present UI more contextually, but also to break up functionality into manageable, self-contained pieces of code and UI fragments that can be maintained, tested and evolve over time.
 Examples include: